markwragg/PowerShell-Influx/README.md

 # Purpose

 This module was written to allow metrics from different sources to be written to InfluxDB, for presentation via one or more Grafana Dashboards.
-By utilising this module, InfluxDB and Grafana you can create and populate interactive dashboards like these:
+By utilising this module, InfluxDB and Grafana you can create and populate interactive dashboards like these (note: sensitive data has been redacted from these screenshots):

 <p align="center">
 <img src="http://wragg.io/content/images/2018/02/Grafana-Example-2.png" height=200>  <img src="http://wragg.io/content/images/2018/02/Grafana-TFS-Build-Dashboard.png" height=200>